mkermani144/wanna/help/task_query.md

 ```
 Go gym @1w+2d ~2h ev1w
 ```
-Let's know what each part means:
+Let's know what each part means: (Note that these parts must come respectively)

 #### Text
 Text part of task query is the description of the task you want to do.
 Everything you type as task query is counted as text, unless it comes after the last `@` character.
 Imperative sentenses  are suggested form for task text (i.e. _"go gym"_ is preferred over _"going gym"_).